mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 Running on your computer is a basic system doing all the tricky bits of running a computer for you.
 This is the operating system, or OS.
-Most people use an operating system called Windows, but people on an Apple device have an operating system called MacOS, and some people, including many of the developers use a system called Linux.
+Most people use an operating system called Windows, but people on an Apple device have an operating system called macOS, and some people, including many of the developers use a system called Linux.

 The base principle of all of these systems is the same though.
 You would